To avoid Robocallers, use Pandas

 actual_times = s['Time of Issue'].apply(parse_time)

 Wasn’t that fun?
-Dealing with messy data is a challenge, but can be mastered through continuous application of brute-force and being in denial about reality.
+Dealing with messy data is a challenge, but you can solve it with brute-force and by being in denial about reality.
 A steady supply of coffee helps as well.

 Now that we have the actual times, I would like to retrieve the most frequent hour.
-Let’s do this!
+Let’s do this then.

 %matplotlib inline